Girish Venkatachalam is a UNIX hacker with more than a decade of

 There is a command called sha1sum on most linux boxes similar to the cksum utility of yore.
 OpenSSL can also do the same thing with this command.

-$ openssl sha1 /etc/passwd
+$ openssl sha1 /etc/passwd SHA1(/etc/passwd)= 61293afc53dd8465a28d49fc1d11676badcd0076

 Let us generate some random data just for fun.